utopia-foss/dantro/doc/plotting/creators/pyplot.rst

 Specifying which plotting function to use
 -----------------------------------------
-Let's assume we have a plotting function defined somewhere and want to communicate to the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` that this function should be used for some plot.
+Let's assume we have a plotting function defined somewhere and want to communicate to the :py:class:`.PyPlotCreator` that this function should be used for some plot.

 For the moment, the exact definition of the function is irrelevant.
-You can read more about it :ref:`below <pcr_ext_implement_plot_funcs>`.
+You can read more about it :ref:`below <pcr_pyplot_implement_plot_funcs>`.

 Importing a plotting function from a module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To do this, the ``module`` and ``plot_func`` entries are required.
-The following example shows a plot that uses a plot function from ``utopya.plot_funcs`` and another plot that uses some (importable) package from which the module and the plot function are imported:
+The following example shows a plot that uses a plot function from ``utopya.eval.plots`` and another plot that uses some (importable) package from which the module and the plot function are imported:

 .. code-block:: yaml